 Education Loan Servicing and Consumer Lending.
 The CFPB has been active in the education loan industry and undertook a number of initiatives in recent years relative to the private education loan market and education loan servicing.
 In addition, several states have enacted various state servicing and licensing requirements.
-We anticipate that these state activities will continue.
 It is possible that more states will propose or pass similar or different requirements on either holders of education loans or their servicers.
 Depending on the nature of these laws or rules, they may impose additional or different requirements than Navient faces at the federal level.

 Debt Collection Supervision.
 The CFPB also maintains supervisory authority over larger consumer debt collectors and in late 2021 implemented changes to Regulation F governing the collection of third-party consumer debt.
-The issuance of the CFPB's rules does not preempt the various and varied levels of state consumer and collection regulations to which the activities of Navient's subsidiaries are currently subject.
+The CFPB's rules do not preempt the various and varied levels of state consumer and collection regulations to which the activities of Navient's subsidiaries are currently subject.
 Navient also utilizes third-party debt collectors to collect defaulted and charged-off education loans and will continue to be responsible for oversight of their procedures and controls.

 Oversight of Derivatives.
 The Dodd-Frank Act created a comprehensive new regulatory framework for derivatives transactions under the Commodity Futures Trading Commission (CFTC), other prudential regulators and the SEC.
 This framework, among other things, subjects certain swap participants to new capital and margin requirements, recordkeeping and business conduct standards and imposes registration and regulation of swap dealers and major swap participants.
-The scope of the rules and exemptions continues to be defined through agency rulemakings.
 Even where Navient or a securitization trust sponsored by Navient qualifies for an exemption, many of its derivatives counterparties are subject to capital, margin and business conduct requirements and therefore Navient's business may be impacted.
 Where Navient or the securitization trusts it sponsors do not qualify for an exemption, Navient or an existing or future securitization trust sponsored by Navient may be unable to enter into new swaps to hedge interest rate or currency risk or the costs associated with such swaps may increase.
 With respect to existing securitization trusts, an inability to amend, novate or otherwise materially modify existing swap contracts could result in a downgrade of its outstanding asset-backed securities.
 As a result, Navient's business, ability to access the capital markets for financing and costs may be impacted by these regulations.